amar-sanakal/tmux-session-manager/README.md

 # tmux-session-manager
-Helps manage your tmux sessions in a simplay manner
+Helps manage your tmux sessions in a simple manner